kalelc/golang-exercises/channels/README.md

 A send operation on an unbuffered channel blocks the sending goroutine until another goroutine executes a corresponding receive on the same channel, at which point the value is transmitted and both goroutines may continue.
 Conversely, if the receive operation was attempted first, the receiving goroutine is blocked until another goroutine performs a send on the same channel.

 Communication over an unbuffered channel causes the sending and receiving goroutines to synchronize.
 Because of this, unbuffered channels are sometimes called synchronous channels.
 When a value is sent on an unbuffered channel, the receipt of the value happens before the reawakening of the sending goroutine.

+### Deadlock

+One important factor to consider while using channels is deadlock.
+If a Goroutine is sending data on a channel, then it is expected that some other Goroutine should be receiving the data.
+If this does not happen, then the program will panic at runtime with Deadlock.

+Similarly if a Goroutine is waiting to receive data from a channel, then some other Goroutine is expected to write data on that channel, else the program will panic.